axetroy/dvm/README.md

 You can re-download the executable and overwrite the original file.

-or if you are using Linux/MacOS, run the following command to upgrade
+or run the following command to upgrade

 ```bash
 $ dvm upgrade # upgrade to latest